10 School Planning Tips When Your Child Has Food Allergies

 - Reporting any bullying or harassment by staff or students

 - Sitting with their classmates in the cafeteria

 - Riding the bus and/or going on field trips

 Periodically check in with your child to ask how they feel at school.

-8. Other items your child may need to store at school:
+8. Drop off items your child may need to store at school to keep them safe:

 - Hand wipes

 - Non-perishable foods for disasters or shelter-in-place situations

 - Special snacks or a non-perishable lunch for occasions your child may need them

 9. Work together to form a partnership with your child’s school.